builders-blueprint-series/from-coder-to-engineer/front/contents-at-a-glance.md

 From Code to Patterns - Tower
 From Code to Architecture - Pont du Gard
 From Code to Clouds - Coronado/Sunshine Skyway
+From Code to Structure - Four pillars of software
+From Code to Domains - Move data bags to DDD

 ![Bridge](title_cover.png)